Encrypting the Redo Log files¶

 Dynamic: Yes Scope: Global Variable Type: Text Default Value: OFF

 When you enable innodb_redo_log_encrypt any existing redo log pages stay unencrypted, and new pages are encrypted when they are written to disk.
-If you disable innodb_redo_log_encrypt, any encrypted pages remain encrypted, but new pages are unencrypted.
+If you disable innodb_redo_log_encrypt after enabling the variable, any encrypted pages remain encrypted, but the new pages are unencrypted.

 As implemented in